simsaens/StretchyLayout/README.md

 ```
 git clone https://github.com/TwoLivesLeft/StretchyLayout.git
-cd StretchyLayouts
+cd StretchyLayout
-git checkout Initial-App
+git checkout Step-1
 ```

 Here's how we'll do this

 * Start with the basic non-stretchy app
-* We will modify the view hierarchy and add the necessary constraints to make it stretchy
+* Modify the view hierarchy to add the necessary constraints to make it stretchy
-* Then we'll follow a few more steps to add polish to the app
+* Add polish to the app

 ## The non-Stretchy App